Breeding dogs is a challenge I embrace with passion, and witnessing a dog giving birth is—for me—a miracle.

 Note: First and foremost, the dam should be healthy.
 A month before ovulation, she should be de-wormed and receive a physical exam.

 First Three Weeks

 Physical signs of pregnancy are not visible during the first three weeks, but there are some early signs.

 - Changes in behavior are noticeable, but they may vary by dog.
 Angel, my six-year-old Shih Tzu, gets more affectionate and becomes lethargic and lazy.
 Daday, the younger dog, gets angry easily and gets very jealous when attention is not wholly given to her.
 Both dogs sleep progressively more during their pregnancies.

 - Another sign that my dogs are pregnant is that they feel nauseated after 10 or more days from the time they were studded.
 At this phase, hormonal changes are wreaking havoc inside their body.

 - Vomiting occurs on some occasions and the dam usually loses their appetite, but after a day or two, they should eat normally again.

 I don't increase the amount of food given to the pregnant dogs at this stage.
-Their diet is a mixture 50% puppy food and 50% adult dog food for small breed, with two to three pieces of boiled chicken liver or gizzard added.
+Their diet is a mixture of 50% puppy food and 50% adult dog food for small breed, with two to three pieces of boiled chicken liver or gizzard added.